Gift cards are truly the gifts that keep on giving. However, gift card hacks can save money on the things you want, too. #everyoneshappy.

-In December, restaurants offer tons of “free gift cards with a purchase” deals.
+Gift card hacks happen every holiday season.
+During December, restaurants offer tons of “free gift cards with a purchase” deals.

-Usually the free gift card isn’t redeemable the same day, and in some cases, you need to wait a week or longer to redeem.
+Usually the free promotional gift card isn’t redeemable the same day, and in some cases, you need to wait a week or longer to redeem.

-5. Combine discounted gift cards with coupon deals to save even more.
+4. Combine discounted gift cards with coupon deals to save even more.

 Pay with a discounted gift card, and you just upped your savings even more.

-6. Use discounted gift cards for travel.
+5. Use discounted gift cards for travel.

-7. Purchase your movie tickets with gift cards.
+6. Purchase movie tickets with gift cards.

-I love the Raise.com app.
+We love the Raise app.

-The app will also track gift card balances and keep all your cards readily available in your app wallet.
+The Raise app will also track gift card balances and keep all your cards readily available in your app wallet.

-9. Don’t purchase discounted gift cards more than three months in advance.
+8. Don’t purchase discounted gift cards more than three months in advance.

 After that, if there are any problems with the card, you’re on your own!

-10. Sort cards by the “highest discount” when buying gift cards from Raise.
+9. Sort cards by the “highest discount” when buying gift cards from Raise.

-Use the “sort” feature to see the highest discounted cards first, then work your way through the list until you spot what you want.
+Use the “sort” feature to see the highest discounted cards first.
+Then work your way through the list until you spot what you want.

-Here are a few stores that accept each other’s gift cards:
+Here are a few stores that accept each others’ gift cards:

-- GAP, babyGap, GAP Kids, Old Navy, Banana Republic, Athleta, Piperlime
+- Gap, Gap Kids, Old Navy, Banana Republic, and Athleta

 - Walmart and Sam’s Club (including Walmart Gas and Sam’s Club Gas)

 - PBteen, Pottery Barn Kids, Pottery Barn, West Elm, Mark and Graham, and Williams-Sonoma